I believe that there are events in life that create a clear “before” and “after.”

 I’m here to walk with you on this journey.

-Enrolled in the ICF-accredited, Advanced Certified Personal & Executive Coach Program at the College of Executive Coaching - expected completion in 2019
+Advanced Certified Personal & Executive Coach from the College of Executive Coaching (ICF-accredited)

 Post-Master’s Certificate in Nutrition and Integrative Health from Maryland University of Integrative Health in Laurel, MD